 Workload SRA - Assessment = 65 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Caseload New Referral Category of Service Recipient Client Hospital
+Service Activity Attendance Day - In-person = 1 Visit - In-person = 1 (optional) Caseload New Referral Category of Service Recipient Client Hospital

 Mary lives in a cottage next to the long-term care facility day program.
 Although she is not registered with the day program, she does on occasion actively participate in the therapeutic recreation activities offered by the day program.
-On Monday morning Mary participated in a 40 minute sing-along and on Monday afternoon she participated in a 60-minute exercise program.
+On Monday morning Mary participated in a 40-minute sing-along and on Monday afternoon she participated in a 60-minute exercise program.
 How would you record this time?

 Workload SRA - Therapeutic Intervention = 100 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 2 (optional) Caseload N/A Category of Service Recipient Service Recipient not Uniquely Identified
+Service Activity Attendance Day - In-person = 1 Visit - In-person = 2 (optional) Caseload N/A Category of Service Recipient Service Recipient not Uniquely Identified

-Joe has been attending the day program for three hours/day, three times/week for the months of June, July and August.
+Joe has been attending the day program for three hours/day, three times/week for the months of June, July, and August.
 He does not attend the program in September due to illness, but he returns to the program in October.
 How would you record this time for Joe's first day back to the program in the month of October?

 Workload SRA - Therapeutic Intervention = 180 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Caseload Active Carryover = 1 Category of Service Recipient Client Hospital
+Service Activity Attendance Day - In-person = 1 Visit - In-person = 1 (optional) Caseload Active Carryover = 1 Category of Service Recipient Client Hospital